PengBingming/GraphMed/README.md

 If you were ready for needed packages, You may now run each shiny app with just one command in R:

 1、Run a Shiny application from download files:
-download the GraphMed files from github to your own PC and set your rstudio work directory at "...path/GraphMed/"
+download the GraphMed files from github to your own PC and set your Rstudio work directory at "...path/GraphMed/"

 library("shiny")
 runApp("...path/app")

 >ggboxplot: runApp("./ggplot2/ggboxplot/app")
 heatmap: runApp("./rnaseq/heatmap/app")
 ......

 or